lamg/convff/README.md

 - `-wo` convert files to WEBM with VP8 and Vorbis streams.
 - `-wc` convert files to WEBM with VP9 and Opus streams.
 - `-o` convert files to Opus.
+- `-g` convert files to Vorbis with OGG as container.

 ## Core implementation